raelango/EasyETL.Net/README.md

 The `EasyETLJob` class allows you to create a job that can listener on zero or more listeners, load data from one or more sources and write the output to zero or more destinations.
 Please browser through sample codes for usage.

 ## Listeners

+Each Listener runs in the background waiting for the specific event to occur and makes a call to `OnTriggered` event with `ListenerTriggeredEventArgs`.
+The ListenerTriggeredEventArgs would contain additional data in the `Data` dictionary within the event.

 This library has 5 types of listeners and all are derived from a base class `JobListener`.

 ### Timer (TimerListener)
 Triggers an event at specific times of the day or on a defined interval (in seconds).
 In addition, you can specify the StartTime, EndTime, WeekDaysToRun, DaysToRun, MonthsToRun and TimesToRun.
 ### MSMQ (MSMQListener)